-The government-wide financial statements are designed to provide readers with a broad overview of our finances in a manner similar to a private-sector business.
-Additionally, they distinguish functions that are principally supported by taxes and intergovernmental revenues (governmental activities) from other functions that are intended to recover all or a significant portion of their costs through user fees and charges (business-type activities).
+The government-wide financial statements are designed to provide readers with a broad overview of the County's finances in a manner similar to a private-sector business.

 The Statement of Net Position presents information on all assets, liabilities, and deferred outflows/inflows of resources, with the difference reported as net position.
 Over time, increases or decreases in net position may serve as a useful indicator of whether financial position is improving or deteriorating.